jwt2706/Novigrad/README.md

 ## Installation and Usage

-To install the Government Service Application, follow these steps:
+To install Novigrad, follow these steps:

 1. Ensure your Android device is running Android 7 or a later version.